-7 Extinct Bird Species That Shouldn’t Be Forgotten
+7 Extinct Birds That Should Never Be Forgotten

 1. Passenger pigeons have been extinct for more than 100 years.
 At one time, huge flocks of these birds darkened the sky as they moved around eastern North America.

 2. Only six dusky seaside sparrows, all male, were left in 1979.
 Pollution, pesticides and loss of marsh habitat caused the extinction of the bird species.
 All about sparrows: What birders should know.

 4. Heath hens vanished in 1932.
 A subspecies of today’s greater prairie-chicken, they were last seen at a reserve on Martha’s Vineyard.